The Real Story of

 Spotify Landmark is the story behind some of the greatest moments in music, told by the people who made them.

 Each show blends intimate interviews with artists, producers, industry figures and celebrities to create a listening history of legendary albums, concerts and events.

-Listen to the full episode with extended commentary.
+Listen to the album with commentary.